 Festival guest appearances include Lincoln Center, BAM Next Wave, Crash Dublin, Vienna, Graz, Rome, Turin, Aspen, Tanglewood, Gilmore, Chautauqua, Huddersfield, Paris d’Automne, Shanghai, Beijing, Hong Kong, BBC Proms, Southbank, Uzbekistan, Leningrad, Moscow, Lithuania, Adelaide, Perth, Brisbane, Sydney, Canberra, Israel and Warsaw.

 The New Yorker crowned Lisa Moore ‘New York’s queen of avant-garde piano’.
 She won the silver medal in the 1981 Carnegie Hall International American Music Competitionand moved to New York City in 1985.
 From 1992-2008 Lisa Moore was the founding pianist for the Bang On A Can All-Stars and winner of Musical America’s 2005 Ensemble of the Year Award.
 Lisa has collaborated with over 200 composers – including Iannis Xenakis, Elliot Carter, Philip Glass, Steve Reich, Frederic Rzewski, Ornette Coleman, David Lang, Meredith Monk, Thurston Moore, Hannah Lash, Julia Wolfe and Martin Bresnick.

 Lisa Moore is a Steinway artist.
 She has performed in some of the world’s greatest concert halls – La Scala, the Musikverein, the Sydney Opera House, Carnegie Hall and the Royal Albert Hall.
 As a concerto soloist Moore has performed with the London Sinfonietta, Australian Chamber Orchestra, Wesleyan Orchestra and Sumarsam Gamelan, Albany, Sydney, Tasmania, La Jolla, Thai and Canberra Symphony Orchestras, Philharmonia Virtuosi and the Queensland Philharmonic – under the batons of Bradley Lubman, Richard Mills, Reinbert de Leeuw, Pierre Boulez, Jorge Mester, Angel Gil-Ordonez, Steven Schick and Edo de Waart.

-Lisa Moore grew up in Australia and London.
-She studied at the Sydney Conservatorium, the University of Illinois, Eastman School of Music, SUNY Stonybrook and in Paris with Yvonne Loriod-Messiaen.
-Lisa teaches at Yale’s summer Norfolk Festival New Music Workshop.
-As an artistic curator Lisa produced Australia’s Canberra International Music Festival 2008 Sounds Alive series, importing artists from around the world for 10 days of events at the Street Theatre.
-In 2016 she spent a week as resident artist faculty at the Banff Centre, Canada and two weeks as guest artist at the Australian National Academy of Music in Melbourne.
+Moore grew up in Australia and London.
+She studied at the Sydney Conservatorium, the University of Illinois, Eastman School of Music, SUNY Stonybrook and in Paris with Yvonne Loriod-Messiaen, and she teaches at Yale’s summer Norfolk Festival New Music Workshop.
+As an artistic curator, Moore produced Australia’s Canberra International Music Festival 2008 Sounds Alive series, importing artists from around the world for 10 days of events at the Street Theatre.
+In 2016, she spent a week as artist-in-residence at the Banff Centre, Canada, and two weeks as guest artist at the Australian National Academy of Music in Melbourne.